 It's not a trendy new compound.
 Dermatologists have been recommending it for decades.
 It just became more available and affordable in over-the-counter products in the last few years.

-If your skin gets shiny by midday, niacinamide directly reduces sebum production.
-Studies show a measurable reduction in oil after 4–8 weeks of consistent use.
-This is one of the few skincare claims that holds up.
+If your skin gets shiny by midday, niacinamide directly reduces sebum production at the gland level — one of the few topical skincare claims supported by peer-reviewed dermatology research[1].

 Your skin barrier keeps moisture in and irritants out.
-A damaged barrier causes dryness, sensitivity, and breakouts.
-Niacinamide boosts ceramide production — the building blocks of that barrier.
+Damage causes dryness, sensitivity, and breakouts.
+Niacinamide boosts ceramide production — the lipid "mortar" that holds the barrier together[3].

-If your skin gets red easily — from cold weather or shaving — niacinamide has an anti-inflammatory effect that calms the tissue over time.
+If your skin gets red easily — from cold weather, shaving, or sensitivity — niacinamide has an anti-inflammatory effect that calms reactive tissue over time.
+Particularly useful for post-shave irritation.

 Yes, and arguably more useful than for women.